twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt04-05-wrong-views-and-characters%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  07-02 rev. proofread by bhante
+  2020-05-31 proofread by bhante; replace "Soong Loog" with "Soong Loon" 07-02 rev. proofread by bhante
   2019-01-11  create rst; post on 01-13
   https://mogokdhammatalks.blog/